villano-lab/grav_project/python/NGC5533_functions_Notes.md

 This is as follows:
 - The file used for storing calculations is in the current directory.
 You can change this with the `path` variable.
 - The name of this file is based on the component ('total.hdf5','disk.hdf5','bulge.hdf5','blackhole.hdf5').
-- Currently, each file has only one group with the same name (without the hdf5) due to file size limitations
+- Currently, each file has only one group with the same name (without the hdf5).
+This structure is due to file size limitations.
-- Within that file and group, each unique set of parameters will be a single dataset
+- Within that file and group, each unique set of parameters will be a single dataset.
-- Each dataset will contain two numpy arrays, the zeroth corresponding to x-data and the first corresponding to calculated y-values
+- Each dataset will contain two numpy arrays, the zeroth corresponding to x-data and the first corresponding to calculated y-values.